Argentina stocks rise, boosted by Tenaris, Petrobras

 In Brazil, the Bovespa .BVSP rose 0.95 percent.
 The Dow Jones industrial average .DJI fell 0.41 percent as investors worried about the health of the U.S. banking sector after the collapse last week of IndyMac Bancorp in one of the biggest bank failures in U.S. history.

-On the MerVal, locally listed shares of Brazil's state-run energy company Petrobas APBR.BA (PETR4.SA: Cotización) rose 1.62 percent to 99.5 pesos.
+On the MerVal, locally listed shares of Brazil's state-run energy company Petrobas APBR.BA (PETR4.SA) rose 1.62 percent to 99.5 pesos.

 Trading volume was a moderate $34 million.
 Among active issues, 50 fell, 26 rose and 19 were unchanged.